-Two note-taking services available for free, Samsung Notes and OneNote are powerful apps to save notes on the go.
+Two note-taking apps, Samsung Notes and OneNote are powerful enough to keep notes.
 How do both compare?
-What features make them different?
-The blog post covers the two and explores Samsung Notes vs OneNote.
+The blog post covers the two and explores Samsung Notes vs. OneNote.

-The official note-taking app from Samsung, the app is installed on all the Samsung devices.
-The powerful note-taking app can do a lot more than other note-taking apps.
-One downside of Samsung Notes is the app is not available on other platforms.
+The official note-taking app from Samsung is installed on all Samsung devices, and It can be installed from Google Play.
+The app can do a lot more than other note-taking apps.
+One drawback of Samsung Notes is the app is not available on other platforms.

-An app for the desktop is available, but Samsung hasn’t developed it, nor it syncs with the mobile app.
-XDA Developers develop the software, and the interface is similar.
-Furthermore, the software can open the mobile app (.SDOC) notes.
+An app for desktop is available, but Samsung hasn’t developed it, nor does it sync with the mobile app.
+XDA Developers has developed a software tool with an identical interface.
+Furthermore, the software can open the files created by the mobile app.

 |Samsung Notes (mobile)||OneNote (mobile)|